NethServer/ns8-docs/piler.rst

    date -d 2024-05-01 +%s

-Disabled features
+Known limitations
 =================

+1. Email messages received with :ref:`Imapsync <imapsync-section>` are not archived.

-Some features are not active/effective but are still visible in the Piler UI.
+2. Some features are not active/effective but are still visible in the Piler UI.

    For administrators:

    - In the Administration menu, the **Import** action.

    - In the Monitor menu, the **Archive accounting** action.

    For auditors:

    - In the message preview screen area, the **Restore to mailbox** action.